Welcome to the Bornfeldt Laboratory

 Stages of atherosclerosis accelerated by diabetes.
 A cross-section of a normal artery (upper left) shows an open lumen for unobstructed blood flow.
 The normal artery consists of smooth muscle cells (red) and elastin filaments (black).
 A single layer of endothelial cells lines the lumen.
 Diabetes accelerates the formation of lesions of atherosclerosis in arteries.
 In early stage lesions (lower left), circulating immune cells (monocytes) have invaded the arterial wall and matured into macrophages.
 The smooth muscle cells have started to grow and move into the developing lesion.
 In advanced stages of atherosclerosis (right) that develop over time the lesions can be very large and almost occlude the lumen.
 There are pockets of macrophages, smooth muscle cells, cholesterol accumulation in structures called cholesterol clefts, and necrotic cores (caused by dying macrophages).
 Diabetes causes these lesions to develop and progress at a faster pace.
 When the lumen is occluded, a heart attack or stroke may occur, depending on the location of the occluded artery.

 We have demonstrated, using a mouse model of type 1 diabetes-accelerated atherosclerosis (Renard et al. 2004; Johansson et al. 2008) that diabetes stimulates both initiation of lesions of atherosclerosis and progression to advanced lesions, and that this is in large part due to an increased inflammatory state of monocytes and macrophages (Kanter et al. 2012).
-We have recently shown that by blocking an enzyme (acyl-CoA synthetase 1) involved in fatty acid utilization by these cells, it is possible to prevent development of early lesions of diabetes in diabetic mice, without affecting lesions in non-diabetic mice (Kanter et al. 2012).
+This increased inflammatory state is not due to increased glucose in these cells (Nishizawa et al. 2014).
+Instead we have shown that by blocking an enzyme (acyl-CoA synthetase 1) involved in fatty acid utilization by these cells, it is possible to prevent development of early lesions in diabetic mice, without affecting lesions in non-diabetic mice (Kanter et al. 2012).
 This suggests that there are specific targets for treatment or prevention of diabetes-accelerated atherosclerosis.
 Our current research is focused on identifying additional targets.

 Our work is, or has been, funded by the National Heart, Lung, and Blood Institute, the National Institute of Diabetes and Digestive and Kidney Diseases, the American Heart Association, the American Diabetes Association, the Juvenile Diabetes Research Foundation, and Novo Nordisk A/S.